HISTORY

 1891

 In the late 1880s, the Academy was converted into a private residence.
 Samuel Walton Forgy purchased the building and made cosmetic updates to the interior and exterior, adding a colossal (two-story height), columned porch to the facade.
 Forgy purchased and renovated the building as a wedding gift to his wife Elizabeth.
-In the mid 1900s, the house was sold to the Mansfield family who continued to use the building as a home, converting many of the rooms into apartments to bring in additional income during World War II.
+In the mid 1900s, the house was sold to the Mansfield family who continued to use the building as a home.
+The Mansfield family later converted many of the rooms into apartments after World War II.

 TodaY

-In 2008, Matthew Colin Bailey, the 3rd great-grandson of original Academy stockholder Edward Shanklin, purchased the building with the intention to create a non-profit organization to restore the building.
-25% of the property value was donated along with the deed to the Green River Academy Preservation Society, a 501c3 not-for-profit organization.
+In 2008, Matthew Colin Bailey, the third great-grandson of original Academy stockholder Edward Shanklin, purchased the building with the intention to create a non-profit organization to restore the building.
+Twenty-five percent of the property value was donated along with the deed to the Green River Academy Preservation Society, a 501c3 not-for-profit organization.

 The Academy building and grounds are currently under the control of the Green River Academy Preservation Society.
 The group invites interested parties to join the organization to share in the restoration effort.